GridTools/gt4py/docs/functional/QuickstartGuide.md

     add(b, out, out=out)
 ```

-Executing the program should give us the same result as calling the field operator directly:
+Executing this program should result in a field filled with the value 8:

 ```{code-cell} ipython3
 result = np_as_located_field(CellDim, KDim)(np.zeros(shape=grid_shape))